top of page

 Orca – Jordan Pickrell, Historical Research Associates (HRA)

-Raven – Paula Johnson, Willamette CRA
+Raven – Paula Johnson, Willamette Cultural Resource Associates

 Salmon – Micca Metz, Environmental Science Associates (ESA)